Common CV Mistakes to Avoid

 It should go without saying, but as a bare minimum, your CV needs to include your current email address and telephone number.

-You would be surprised how many submissions we get for our free CV reviews that are missing this information!
+You would be surprised how many submissions we receive that are missing this information!